-“The team realised they had little, or no knowledge of communicating with deaf people on a daily basis.”
-After the training they shared that “training and awareness are vital to educating companies in how to cater to the needs of their deaf team members or customers.”
+“The team realised they had little or no knowledge of communicating with deaf people on a daily basis.”
+After the training, they shared that “training and awareness are vital to educating companies in how to cater to the needs of their deaf team members or customers.”

-“We had a challenging situation where a deaf member of our team is building barriers between himself and his colleagues.
+“We had a challenging situation where a deaf member of our team was building barriers between himself and his colleagues.
 When deaf awareness training was provided, it meant that deaf member of staff was to be understood finally.
 He felt his colleagues could now empathise with his frustrations because previously he hadn’t been able to find a way to do this.”

-It would be great to see more businesses really looking at how they can fully support existing deaf staff and potential deaf staff, as deaf staff, are super adaptable, bring a fresh perspective, are hard workers, are focused on the details and offer greater loyalty!
+It would be great to see more businesses really looking at how they can fully support existing deaf staff and potential deaf staff, as deaf staff are super adaptable, bring a fresh perspective, are hard workers, are focused on the details and offer greater loyalty!

 *Office of National Statistics)